damms005/laravel-flutterwave/README.md

 ## Recommendation

 Use [Laravel Multipay](https://github.com/damms005/laravel-multipay) for better experience.
-It depends on this repo as a [VCS repo](https://getcomposer.org/doc/05-repositories.md#vcs) and is well maintained, receives regular updates, and provides interface for other payment providers.
+It depends on this repo as a [VCS repo](https://getcomposer.org/doc/05-repositories.md#vcs) and is well documented, maintained, receives regular updates, and provides interface for other payment providers.